Skip to main content

 Litter of nursing puppies

-Veterinary experts say that newborn puppies should gain 5% to 10% of their body weight daily — doubling their body weight in a week.
-Jerry Klein, the chief veterinary officer at the American Kennel Club (AKC), recommends using a baby scale to monitor the weight gain of each puppy.
-Puppies should first be weighed at birth and again at 12 hours, 24 hours, 48 hours, three days, five days, and seven days.
-If everything is going well, all puppies should show a gradual weight gain.
+Veterinary experts say that newborn puppies should gain 5% to 10% of their body weight daily — doubling their body weight in their first week.
+Jerry Klein, the chief veterinary officer at the American Kennel Club (AKC), recommends using a baby scale to monitor the weight gain of each puppy over time.
+Puppies should first be weighed at birth and again at 12 hours, 24 hours, 48 hours, 3 days, 5 days, and 7 days.
+If everything is going well, your puppies should gain weight gradually over the course of the first few weeks.

-When newborns cry during or after nursing, it may very well mean that they aren’t getting enough milk.
-Alternatively, mom’s milk could be infected, or it might indicate that they are sick.
-If this behavior is sudden or excessive, it requires an emergency vet visit for both mom and baby.
+When newborns cry during or after nursing, though, it may very well mean that they aren’t getting enough milk.
+Alternatively, Mom’s milk could be infected, or it might indicate that they are sick.
+If this behavior is sudden or excessive, it requires an emergency vet visit for Mom, baby, and littermates.

-How often do newborn puppies eat when nursing from Mom?
+How often do newborn puppies eat when nursed by Mom?

 Newborn puppies typically nurse from their mom about every two hours.
 As they grow older, the time between nursing increases, and by four or five weeks — or even as early as three — Mom starts weaning her puppies.
 You’ll have to step in to make up the difference and start introducing some puppy chow “gruel” mixtures to help them transition from milk to solid foods.